Simran5830/movie_recommendation_system/README.md

 Future scope:-

-We can integrate it with website to show the data on front-end.
+We can integrate it with website to show the results on front-end.